Updated at 1:56 p.m. ET on December 4, 2020.

 Twitter detectives, including those at Deadspin, quickly tracked the image back to its origin, a Twitter user named ARTxDEALER.
 "WTF ONE OF YOUR PLAINES JUST CRASHED INTO MY," um, personal area, that tweet read.
 It seems as though maybe someone from US Airways had cut-and-pasted the link to that image and, instead of linking to the airline's customer service page, instead pasted the link to the image in a tweet.
 Luckily, people couldn't easily reach the customer service page to complain.

 You'll forgive our being a little prudish about this whole thing, but that's kind of the point, right?
 I mean, a graphic image of an airplane jammed into a woman's genitalia is on the outside margins of how completely terribly you could mess up.
 Sitting here, I've thought of a few things that would be less appropriate, but then I think, are they?
 I am not going to mention what those might be; you can imagine them.
 But consider that every person who visited the US Airways Twitter page was treated to a photograph of an occupied vagina for at least an hour.
 That's worse than a tweet that was only text.
-(Me to my editor: "What do you want to do for art on this [article]?"
-Her: "Crop it, above the crotch.")

 The timing was particularly amusing since it overlapped with the announcement of the Pulitzer Prize winners.
 Guess which people wanted to talk about more?